 Also, just FYI.
 Reputable breeders all know each other.
-And sometimes they compare notes 😉 so don’t lie on your application.
+And sometimes they compare notes 😉 so be honest.
 Good breeders aren’t going to let their puppies go to just anyone.
 You want a great puppy, and a breeder wants a great home.
 They do their homework too.

 Now that you’ve found some prospective breeders, time to contact them.
-Do it now, whether they have a litter announcement posted or not.
-For one thing, many breeders are bad at updating their sites.
-For another, even if they don’t have any breeding plans at all, they can refer you to other good breeders.
+Do it now, whether they have a litter or not.
+Even if they don’t have any breeding plans at all, they can refer you to other good breeders.
 And they will.
 See note above about good breeders not being threatened by your shopping around.
 Good breeders will pass on good homes to other good breeders if they don’t have puppies themselves.

-The best way to contact a breeder is by email.
+It depends on the person, but many breeders prefer to be contacted by email.
 A phone call can be okay, but be prepared to leave a detailed voice mail message.
-Text isn’t all that great, nor are messages from social media platforms.
-They may be okay for some breeders, but most breeders prefer email best.
-Remember that most breeders simply aren’t tech savvy, so don’t make it complicated.
+Text and messaging through social media can also be fine for some, but remember that many breeders simply aren’t tech savvy, so don’t make it complicated.
 Send an email, or if they’ve published a phone number on their website, call.

-You will also likely have a few phone conversations with the breeder, and some breeders will also do a home-check.
+You will likely have several phone conversations with the breeder, and some breeders will also do a home-check.
 This isn’t a one-sided thing.
 Your dialog with breeders isn’t supposed to be like an interview.
 It’s more like dating.
 Yes, like dating.
 There are some great breeders out there that you just aren’t going to connect with.
 And that’s okay!
 Move on to the next one.

-So, with that said, expect to pay somewhere in the neighborhood of $1,500 to $2,800 for a well-bred Weimaraner puppy.
-For some perspective, and just for interest, when I got my first Weimaraner 20 years ago from a reputable, well-known breeder, I paid $800 for him.
+So, with that said, expect to pay somewhere in the neighborhood of $2,000 to $2,800 for a well-bred Weimaraner puppy.
+For some perspective, and just for interest, when I got my first Weimaraner in 2000 from a reputable, well-known breeder, I paid $800 for him.

 Are You Looking for “Just” a Pet?

 But do NOT go to a “pet” breeder.
 What?!?
 Yes, I know, it seems like if you want a great pet, then the puppy should be from pet parents.
 But it doesn’t work like that.
-There is a name for people that breed for pets only, and they are often called backyard breeders, and this is a derogatory term.
-These breeders may love their dogs and take great care of them, but you are simply dealing with a nice person with (maybe) a nice dog that knows little more than you do; i.e., aren’t truly involved in the breed (How can they be if their dogs just sit on the couch without proving anything in any venue?) – and they are charging the same price as a well-bred and proven dogs.
-There are pet dogs in every litter, and so if you followed the advice above and have started early, you can get a quality bred dog with the benefit of all the care that went into breeding next Champion as was put into your littermate pet dog.
+There is a name for people that breed for the pet market only; they are often called backyard breeders, and this is a derogatory term.
+These breeders may love their dogs and take great care of them, but you are simply dealing with a nice person with (maybe) a nice dog that knows little more than you do.

 Reputable breeders put loving homes first before any of the show or performance stuff.
 The right home is way more important than all the show accolades in the world.
 Sure some breeders may have a hard time putting their ego aside at times, but no breeder wants to get a dog back, so remember, it is in the breeder’s best interest to find a great home for their puppies, and if it means choosing a great home over a so-so home that will show… the great home will win every time.
 If you have any interest in showing, or perhaps letting your dog be shown, you may have a better chance at not having to wait as long, but otherwise, you can get a well bred pet dog.
 Be patient.